 Schools subscribe annually to gain access to ‘Nurture - A Teacher’s Guide to Wellbeing’ which is a Digital Teaching Pack containing carefully planned Teacher Lesson Plans and accompanying PowerPoints for every lesson of the academic year, as well as a Scheme of Work, Subject Department Plan, fully completed Appendix I and many additional resources.
 Each easy-to-follow lesson minimises teachers’ preparation time, will help keep your students focused and is a user-friendly tool for successful Wellbeing lessons.

 ‘Nurture - A Student’s Guide to Wellbeing’ is the accompanying Student Journal which is packed full of classroom activities and homework assignments to correspond to every lesson in the Digital Teaching Pack, to support teaching and ensure optimum levels of student learning and engagement.
-Schools can purchase Student Journals from us directly & receive FREE delivery straight to your school door - please complete this order form & email it to us at email@example.com to complete your school bulk order, or students/parents can purchase this Student Journal in bookstores nationwide.
+Schools and bookstores can order directly from a registered account on our website.

 All Teacher Plans, PowerPoints and Student Journal Entries include Learning Goals and Statements of Learning, as per NCCA Guidelines.

-The new Junior Cycle requires all schools to have 400 hours of Wellbeing on the timetable by 2021 (which has now been deferred to Sept.
-2022 due to Covid-19).
+The new Junior Cycle requires all schools to have 400 hours of Wellbeing on the timetable.

 Management: Nurture 4 Wellbeing provides schools with a comprehensive wellbeing programme across the three years of Junior Cycle, enabling them to reach the 400 hours of Wellbeing required by the DES.
 Designed by teachers for teachers, it provides staff with all the resources they need to set up a wellbeing department in the school and to deliver high-quality lessons and provide students with an engaging wellbeing programme.

-Teachers: Wellbeing Teachers are provided with every resource they will need for 1st, 2nd and 3rd year wellbeing classes, including Lesson Plans, PowerPoints, Schemes of Work, Subject Department Plans, fully completed Appendix I and more!
+Teachers: Wellbeing Teachers are provided with every resource they will need for 1st year, 2nd year, 3rd year & TY wellbeing classes, including Lesson Plans, PowerPoints, Schemes of Work, Subject Department Plans, fully completed Appendix I and more!

 Students: Students are engaged in the programme through classroom exercises, small projects and use their Student Journal (Nurture - A Student’s Guide to Wellbeing) as they develop the skills needed to protect and develop their wellbeing.